← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

 SaaS companies generate more behavioral data than almost any other business model.
 Product analytics track every click, every session, every feature adoption curve.
 Support tickets capture every complaint.
 NPS surveys produce quarterly scores.
 Usage dashboards reveal which accounts are expanding and which are contracting.
+The volume of behavioral instrumentation in a typical modern SaaS product would have looked extraordinary even five years ago.

 Yet most SaaS companies have a significant blind spot: they understand what users do inside the product but not how buyers perceive the product from outside.
 They know which features get used but not which features drove the purchase decision.
 They know which accounts churned but not which competitor those accounts evaluated before leaving.
 They know their NPS score but not what story buyers tell about them when recommending (or warning against) the product to peers.
+This is the market intelligence gap in SaaS, and it is widening as the category matures and as more buying decisions happen entirely outside the product surface area.

 Product-led growth has been transformative for SaaS distribution, but it has created an intelligence asymmetry.
 PLG companies have extraordinary visibility into in-product behavior and near-zero visibility into pre-product perception.
 They can tell you that 34% of trial users activate within the first session but cannot tell you what mental model those users brought to the trial, what alternatives they considered, or what would have made them choose a competitor instead.

 This matters because SaaS buying decisions are increasingly made before the trial begins.
 Research from Gartner suggests that B2B buyers complete 70-80% of their evaluation process before engaging with a vendor.
 By the time a prospect signs up for your free trial, they have already formed opinions about your category positioning, your competitive differentiation, and your pricing relative to alternatives.
 Product analytics capture none of this.
+The trial is the result of the buying decision, not the input to it.

 NPS surveys compound the problem by providing a false sense of customer understanding.
 A score of 42 tells you that roughly 42% more respondents are promoters than detractors.
 It tells you nothing about why promoters recommend you, what language they use when they do, how they position you relative to alternatives, or what concerns they mention alongside their recommendation.
 The score becomes a vanity metric that satisfies executive reporting requirements without generating actionable intelligence.
+The teams that operate on NPS alone consistently mistake the existence of measurement for the existence of understanding.

 Market intelligence fills the perception gap that product analytics and NPS leave open.
 Four use cases are particularly valuable for SaaS companies at different stages.